In 2021-22, I am a member of the advisory committee for the Ohio State University Global Arts and Humanities Discovery Theme

 I hail from Vancouver, Canada, which has left me with weaknesses for vegan cuisine, karaoke, and the martial art aikido (although the latter pair of interests have been sadly neglected in recent years).
 I live in Columbus, Ohio with my love Amy Shuster, and our child Finn.

-If you are here because my Facebook and google+ pages are shockingly cryptic, you can learn more about me here.
+If you are here because my social media pages are shockingly cryptic, you can learn more about me here.

 If you would like to get in touch, please drop me an email at:

 Writing about conceptual ethics, normative concepts, and the metaphysics of ethics